-The dashboard translates the global language of the SDGs into the everyday decisions of Baja California’s communities
+The dashboard translates the globally agreed Sustainable Development Goals into metrics that can guide decisions and progress of Baja California’s communities

 The Baja California SDG Monitoring Dashboard is a joint initiative of the Secretaría de Economía e Innovación de Baja California (SEI‑BC) and the SDG Policy Initiative (SDGPI) at the UC San Diego School of Global Policy & Strategy.
 It localizes the United Nations 2030 Agenda by tracking Sustainable Development Goal (SDG) targets at the municipal level across Baja California.
-The dashboard—first released on 5 December 2024—allows policymakers, businesses, and civil‑society leaders to visualize progress in real time, identify gaps, and design evidence‑based interventions that leave no one behind.
+The dashboard allows policymakers, businesses, and civil‑society leaders to visualize progress, identify gaps, and design evidence‑based interventions that leave no one behind.
 In its pilot phase it focuses on three SDGs most closely linked to the state’s economic strategy:

 SDG 1 • End poverty